 I am rubbish at remembering dates in history and that’s what put me off studying it any further than I needed to at school.
 I think if I had the opportunity to learn in this way I may well have enjoyed it and retained so much more.
 Hey ho, every day is a school day and the Scottish Crannog Centre is a real gem for learning more, even at my age.

 A day out in Kenmore

-Having a day out in Kenmore made me realise there is much more to this wee village than meets the eye.
-Plenty of opportunity to get out on the water in canoes, small boats, we also found walks in one of our walk books but sadly didn’t have the time to fit that in, a good excuse to return.
+We thoroughly enjoyed our day out and it made us realise there are so many things to do in Kenmore.
+There are a myriad of opportunities to get out on the water in canoes, small boats, SUP’s.
+We know there are waterfall walks in the area but sadly didn’t have the time to fit that in.
+A good excuse to return.
 I think with the autumnal colour my camera will LOVE another trip out here.

 If you plan to stay in the area, one thing is sure, you won’t be stuck for things to do.